 As mentioned, P&L statements are created after some time, say after a month, quarterly, or after a fiscal year.
 And this makes it different from a cash flow statement.

 Types of P&L statement

-    The P&L statement is made from revenue recognition, matching and accruals accounting principles.
+The P&L statement comprises revenue recognition, matching, and accruals accounting principles.
 And the types of P&L statements are:

 - The cash method and

 If you have a small business or want to manage your finances, the cash method applies.
 It's also called the cash accounting method, where cash is used in the business.
 It only accounts for cash received or paid.

 With this method, revenue is recorded as it is earned.
 Here, your business records money yet to be received.
 If your company deals with products and services, a P&L statement records the revenue before receiving the payment.
 And liabilities, too, are accounted for even before you spend any.